jwmng/cricic/README.md

 #### Updating the buildfile

-To update the buildfile, just add a `.cricic` file to the repository containing the buildfile contents.
+To update the buildfile, just add a `.cricicbuild` file to the repository containing the buildfile contents.
 It will be automatically copied to `/repo/cricic/buildfile` and will not be present in the working directory (as to not pollute served directories).